GothenburgBitFactory/tw.org/content/docs/3rd-party.md

 - If you need to store additional data, consider putting it in the `~/.task` directory.
 - There are many helper commands designed to assist add-on scripts such as shell completion scripts.
   These commands all begin with an underscore, see them with this command: `task help | grep ' _'`.
-- Familiarize yourself with the means of forcing color on or off, disabling word wrapping, disabling bulk operation limitations, disabling confirmation, disabling rebuilding, modifying verbosity and so on.
+- Familiarize yourself with the means of forcing color on or off, disabling word wrapping, disabling bulk operation limitations, disabling confirmation, disabling rebuilding the working set, modifying verbosity and so on.
   There are ways around almost all the restrictions, and while these don't make sense for regular users, they can be critical for add-on authors.